MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.EndPage.md

 This macro assumes that the current Visio drawing contains at least three pages.

-Before running this macro, replace  _path\filename.htm_ with a valid target path on your computer and the filename that you want to assign to your Web page.
+Before running this macro, replace  _path\filename.htm_ with a valid target path on your computer and the filename that you want to assign to your webpage.